Come discover the 4 properties of the diagonals of an isosceles trapezoid

 Diagonals of an Isosceles Trapezoid

-We must prove this property again and again in the exam.
-But, do not worry, We can do it easily and quickly by superimposing the triangles according to SSS.
-Observe: It is true that we have proven the congruence of these triangles in the first example, but now we will do it based on the first property of the diagonals of an isosceles trapezoid.
+You may need to prove this property on exams.
+But, do not worry, we can do it easily and quickly by superimposing the triangles according to SSS.
+Observe: It is true that we have proven the congruence of these triangles in the first property, but now we will do it based on the first property of the diagonals of an isosceles trapezoid.
 Let's see the proof:

 Argument